 Q: I watched a courtroom trial recently and was surprised by how much time the court spent deciding what kinds of evidence would be "admissible" and "inadmissible."
 Why shouldn't jurors hear every bit of evidence each side wants to present, and then make up their own minds what evidence to consider in reaching a verdict?

 Under the American legal system, which has its roots in English law, a trial is conducted as a contest between opposing parties.
 Each side tries to present the most forceful and persuasive evidence possible to support its position, and tries to discredit the evidence presented by the other side.
-The judge or jury is supposed to arrive at a just verdict by weighing the relative strength and credibility of the evidence presented by both sides.
+The judge or jury is supposed to arrive at a fair verdict by weighing the relative strength and credibility of the evidence presented by both sides.

 Over time, judges and legal scholars have found that certain kinds of evidence and certain ways of asking questions and presenting information can interfere with a fair trial by prejudicing a jury or giving one side an unfair advantage over the other.
+It's all about fairness.
 Based on centuries of experience, our courts have established guidelines called "rules of evidence" which both sides must follow.
 Evidence, including the testimony of witnesses, may be "admitted" in court and considered by the judge or jury in deciding a case only

 if it is presented according to the rules of evidence.